When our users send a file over the Internet there are really just a few things that seem important to them at the time:

 OpenPGP has now reached the second stage in the IETF's four-step standards process, and is currently seeking draft standard status.
 (The standards document for OpenPGP is RFC4880.)

 For more information about OpenPGP and the OpenPGP Alliance, go to http://www.openpgp.org.
-To better understand how OpenPGP can help your company secure its data transfers, check out Linoma Software's GoAnywhere Director managed file transfer (MFT) solution.
+To better understand how OpenPGP can help your company secure its data transfers, check out Linoma Software's [now HelpSystems] GoAnywhere Director managed file transfer (MFT) solution.